 - Incubate their ideas, share their strategies, and provide support and feedback to colleagues;

-- Apply for small research and engagement grants (available no earlier than 2019) for projects that fall within Centre themes; and
+- Apply for small research and engagement grants for projects that fall within Centre themes; and

 - Present research at a Centre event or through the Centre’s website and social media.